cyberbotics/webots-doc/guide/preferences.md

 the Camera device images.
 The methods are sorted from the most efficient one to the least efficient one.

-- The `Main 3D View Anti-Aliasing` option allows you to enable Multisample Anti-Aliasing on the 3D scene in Webots.
+- The `Main 3D view anti-aliasing` option allows you to enable Multisample Anti-Aliasing on the 3D scene in Webots.
 This option can lead to reduced performance, but it improves graphical fidelity significantly.
 It is disabled by default on systems that do not meet our minimum requirements.
 Note that this option does not apply to any Camera rendering,